ra-coding-club/week-1/LEARN.md

 I speak English. | .أنا أتحدث العربية | Hablo Espanol.

-# What on Earth is a coding club?
+## What on Earth is a coding club?
 A coding club allows the student to gain insightful knowledge on one or more aspects of (computer) programming.

-# A Little History
+## A Little History
-## Learn about the Internet that is continually shaping our lives.
-> The World Wide Web (WWW) is an information space where documents and other web resources are identified by Uniform Resource Locators (URLs), interlinked by hypertext links, and can be accessed via the internet.
+The World Wide Web (WWW) is an information space where documents and other web resources are identified by Uniform Resource Locators (URLs), interlinked by hypertext links, and can be accessed via the internet.

-## Inventors of the WWW
+### Inventors of the WWW
 **Sir Timothy John Berners-Lee OM KBE FRS FREng FRSA FBCS** *aka Tim Berners-Lee*